-MR. DE MEO: And you test all the SOCs and review them and make sure that -- procedures are any third parties that the district holds any significant investments with, any -- the SOC 1 reports of your general risks such as like health insurance and things like that that have significant balances in their financial report.
+MR. CASTANEDA: We do a sampling of bids that were issued in the fiscal year to see what compliance -- not compliance with every -- procedures are any third parties that the district holds any significant investments with, any -- the SOC 1 reports of your general risks such as like health insurance and things like that that have significant balances in their financial report.